Hi I’m Katie, and as you have probably guessed, I LOVE to travel.

-But then I met the love of my life traveling.
+But then I met my now husband traveling.
 We met on New Years Eve in the Philippines and an initial friendship developed into something more.
 Toby and I were married in September 2018.

 I don’t feel like I have missed out on a thing.